-This report has detailed the results of our analysis of Greater Tzaneen Municipality's billing data and revenue management environment.
 This project has provided the municipality with an analysis of the present revenue environment, and the potential revenue generation opportunities that exist in the current environment.
 The view expressed in this report supports a rigorous implementation of service infrastructure development initiatives as the basis for any future revenue expansion initiatives.
 We further emphasized the strategic importance of linking service charges to service development goals and to frequently communicate these to consumers.